getditto-shared/ditto_cot/README.md

     .build();
 ```

-### Converting CoT XML to CotDocument
+### Converting CoT XML to CotDocument with CRDT Optimization

-This section shows how to convert a CoT XML string into a `CotDocument`, which is the main enum used for Ditto/CoT transformations in this library. `CotDocument` is not a DittoDocument; it implements the `DittoDocument` trait for DQL/SDK support, but is itself the type you use for all CoT/Ditto conversions.
+This section shows how to convert a CoT XML string into a `CotDocument` with **CRDT optimization** that preserves all duplicate elements and enables efficient P2P synchronization. `CotDocument` is the main enum used for Ditto/CoT transformations in this library, implementing the `DittoDocument` trait for DQL/SDK support.

 ```rust
 // Parse CoT XML into a CotEvent